PolymathNetwork/ui-blocks/README.md

 > The development and design practice of building user interfaces with modular components.
 UIs are built from the “bottom up” starting with basic components then progressively combined to assemble screens.

 Clone repo and run Storybook locally via `npm start`.
 Browse components (Polyblocks) by navigating to them in the sidebar.
 View their code and play around with controls to learn how they work.

+### NOTE:

+- Styles are passed to components from `src/theme/definition.ts`
+- Styles set via props are wired inside the component and override the theme
+- `GAP`s are used for margins and other spacings, and are incremented by `8px`
+- You can set a margin for some components via the `margin` prop:
+  - `<Box margin="s" />`
+  - `<Button margin="m 0" />`
+  - `<Flex margin="0 0 l 0" />`
+- You can create other components based on these inside your project if special treatment is required